 - Founded in 1915 and finished in 1938 the John Muir Trail is a long-distance trail passing through Yosemite, Kings Canyon, and Sequoia National Parks.

 - Sierra Nevada’s climate is influenced by the Mediterranean climate of California.
 The rainfall during the fall, winter, and spring, in the Sierra Nevada ranges from 510 to 2,030mm (20 to 80 in).
 Above 1,800 meters (6,000 feet) it occurs mostly as snow.

 - 15% of the Sierra Nevada Mountains is registered as designated conservation land.

 - Most of the lower parts of Sierra Nevada are privately owned and the conservation of the land is left to their owners.

 - The Sierra Nevada region has been called California’s outdoor playground.
 The region’s diversity invites millions of visitors each year.

-Do you have any interesting or fun facts about Sierra Nevada that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Sierra Nevada?
+Share them in the comments below!